Min. time required: 2:00

 Rhine Falls opening dates

 The Rhine Falls are accessible all year long.
-The northern banks can be visited 24 hours a day.
-Opening hours for the southern side vary from 08:00-19:00 in summer to 10:00-16:00 in winter.
+The freely accessible northern banks can be visited 24 hours a day.
+The ticket office on the southern side is open from the morning until the late afternoon: usually from 09:00 to 17:00 in high season, and from 10:00 to 16:00 in quieter months like December.

-The trains to the fall operate all year round.
-Most boats near the falls operate from April to October.
+The trains to the northern and southern banks operate all year round.
+Most boats near the falls operate from late March or early April to October.
 You can still visit the falls in the other months, just without a boat ride.

 How to plan your journey with the Swiss timetable